Concussions in high school sports

-A traumatic brain injury (TBI) is a blow, jolt or penetration to the head that disrupts the function of the brain.
+A traumatic brain injury (TBI) is a blow, jolt, or penetration to the head that disrupts the function of the brain.
 Most TBIs are caused by falls, jumps, motor vehicle traffic crashes, being struck by a person or a blunt object, and assault.
 Student-athletes may be put at risk in school sports, creating concern about concussions and brain injury.
 A concussion can be caused by a direct blow to the head, or an indirect blow to the body that causes reactions in the brain.
 The result of a concussion is neurological impairment that may resolve spontaneously but may also have long-term consequences.

 Background

-Many teens engage in extracurricular activities including sports that can pose risk of injury.
-Some sports that create a more significant risk of a head injury or concussion include basketball, cheerleading, soccer, and football.
+Many teens engage in extracurricular activities, including sports that can pose a risk of injury, some sports that create a more significant risk of a head injury or concussion include basketball, cheerleading, soccer, and football.

 High school football accounts for a significant percentage of head injuries that result from high school sports.
-While performing intense physical activity the brains' structure and functionality can be changed.
-This alteration in the brain may be a reason athletes in contact sports have concussions at higher.
-In combination with the contact and altered brain structure this can potentially lead to more severe concussions.
+During intense physical activity, the brain's structure and functionality can be changed.
+This alteration in the brain may be a reason athletes in contact sports have concussions at a higher rate.
+In combination with the contact and altered brain structure, this can potentially lead to more severe concussions.

 Effects

-The symptoms of concussion may be physical, cognitive and emotional in nature.
-Symptoms vary between affected individuals, and symptoms immediately or be delayed.
+The symptoms of concussion may be physical, cognitive, and emotional.
+Symptoms vary between affected individuals, and symptoms be immediate or delayed.